We are excited to tell you about our program, literacy in Parkdale, and how you can get involved.

 - Take a look at our PSA (Public Service Announcement) on YouTube: Parkdale Project Read PSA

-- Parkdale Project Read is excited to announce the launch of NEW online tools for community literacy workers and students; A Reflection Guide on Community Based Literacy and a kit for students, Helping Myself Learn located at www.learningandviolence.net .
+- Parkdale Project Read is excited to announce the launch of online tools for community literacy workers and students; A Reflection Guide on Community Based Literacy and a kit for students, Helping Myself Learn located at www.learningandviolence.net .
 Just click on the Changing Education box on the top right corner or on the words above.
 This research was made possible through a partnership with George Brown College and generous funding from the Office of Literacy and Essential Skills Canada (OLES).

 What’s been going on at PPR